PharmTalk® Call for Submissions

-Showcase your pharmacy practice innovations at APhA2018!
-APhA is currently accepting submissions for the APhA2018 PharmTalk Series.
-PharmTalks, APhA’s dynamic education platform, showcase the latest innovative ideas created and developed by pharmacists for pharmacists—nowhere else will your discoveries reach pharmacists and technicians from every area of pharmacy.
-These TED-style talks feature a 10-minute presentation of an innovation followed by a 5-minute Q&A to make the session as interactive as possible.
+Showcase your pharmacy practice innovations at APhA2019!
+Be part of something great!
+PharmTalks®, APhA’s dynamic education platform, showcase the latest innovative ideas developed by pharmacists for pharmacists—nowhere else will your discoveries reach such a wide-ranging audience from every area of pharmacy.
+PharmTalk sessions are interactive TED-style talks that feature 10-minute presentations followed by 5-minute Q&A.

 Submit your best practice ideas on the following topics*: